-

 What are the three most important domestic and three most important international developments that are likely to have the biggest impact on your jurisdiction’s trade profile and priorities?

-The three domestic developments that are likely to have the biggest impact on the trade profile and priorities of the United States are (a) the growing bipartisan consensus that China poses an existential threat to the United States led global order; (b) the outcome of the 2024 elections; and (c) implementation of policies to strengthen domestic supply chains and limit investment in and access to key technologies by countries of concern.
+The three domestic developments that are likely to have the biggest impact on the trade profile and priorities of the United States are (a) the growing bipartisan consensus that China is a significant threat to the national security and commercial interests of the United States; (b) the outcome of the 2024 elections; and (c) implementation of policies to strengthen domestic supply chains and limit investment in and access to key technologies by countries of concern.

-The three international developments that are likely to have the biggest impact on the trade profile and priorities of the United States are (a) the wars in Ukraine and Israel, (b) actions by China to dominate the world trading order and exert control over Taiwan or the South China Sea, and (c) negotiations by the United States with the European Union, the United Kingdom, Australia, Japan, and Korea to establish trading clubs and trading fences that limit trade with and investment in China, Russia, Iran, North Korea, and other regimes that are aligned with China, Russia, Iran, or North Korea.
+The three international developments that are likely to have the biggest impact on the trade profile and priorities of the United States are (a) actions by China to dominate the world trading order and exert control over Taiwan and the South China Sea, (b) the wars in Israel/Lebanon and Ukraine, and (c) efforts by the United States to expand its collaboration with the European Union, the United Kingdom, Australia, Japan, and Korea on trade controls to include other countries in understandings that limit trade and investment in advanced technologies in China, Russia, Iran, North Korea, and other regimes that are aligned with China, Russia, Iran, or North Korea.

-The bipartisan consensus on China, the domestic policies to strengthen supply chains and restrict access to key technologies (including by limiting investment in such technologies in countries of concern) and the negotiation of clubs and fences will continue regardless of the outcome of the 2024 elections in the United States, though the intensity and magnitude of those actions may change depending on who the winner is.
-The wars in Ukraine and Israel are wild cards whose impact on trade could be greatly magnified if either of those limited conflicts morphs into a wider regional or global conflict.
-China’s actions are based on internal dynamics and could accelerate or minimize the de-coupling of major economies through clubs and fences.
+The bipartisan consensus on China, the domestic policies to strengthen supply chains and restrict access to key technologies (including by limiting investment in such technologies in countries of concern) and the negotiation of understandings to limit trade with countries of concern will continue regardless of the outcome of the 2024 elections in the United States, though the intensity and magnitude of those actions may change depending on who the winner is.
+The wars in Israel/Lebanon and Ukraine are continuing and their impact on trade could be greatly magnified if either of those conflicts morphs further into a wider regional or global conflict.
+China’s actions are based on internal dynamics and a decision to act on Taiwan and the South China Sea or increase support for Russia and Iran could significantly impact trade and rapidly accelerate the de-coupling of major economies.
+Regardless of any external actions by China, internal market dynamics in China may cause China to increase its exports, particularly of advanced goods like automobiles, with resulting impacts on other manufacturing economies.
+This may spur unilateral or coordinated actions by the U.S., EU and others to limit access by China to their economies.

 -